orbitalchicken/Roadmap/README.md

 		two nm-applet?
 		10_linux
-	mate 1.10: add additional rename MATE desktop (take from ubuntu-system-adjustments)
+	mate 1.10: add additional rename MATE desktop (take from ubuntu-system-adjustments) history and completion in bashrc

 17.2
 ----
 	eom and mate-color-selector should go in Accessories two-edge scrolling regression
 	32-bit isolinux linux is one line short (have to scroll to see Boot from Hard Drive)

+	backport nvidia 346?

 	Xfce:
 		xfce 4.12.